Chapter 1: Asher Freed and Almost Deaths

 But that was the way life had worked out for him, and he’d never had a problem with it.
 Until the day he’d come face to face with her.

 Until the blue tint in her eyes was all he could see and the softness of her voice kept him up at night.
 Until his name escaping from her perfect lips was all he ever wanted to hear.
 The moment he saw her, his heart became claustrophobic.
 He needed her close, hoping friendship would satisfy the ache to have her near.
 Friendship, that was all it was supposed to be.
 That was all he thought he needed.
-He didn’t like lying, especially not to himself.
 He couldn’t deny his growing feelings for a woman who taught him that even the most destructive instruments could still produce a sound worth listening to.

 Monday, December 3rd.